BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

   * Class 18: Acne
   * Class 19: Dermatomyositis
   * Class 20: Superficial Spreading Melanoma SSM

+---

+## **🖼️ Impact Narrative**
+1. To address model fairness, we leveraged data augmentation techniques to account for training dataset imbalances.
+This creates a larger dataset with random permutations of flipped, rotated, cropped, and stretched images.
+We also used a validation set to assess model performance across different skin tones.
+Lastly, we employed data visualization techniques to better understand the accuracy of our predictions across different skin tones.
+This allowed us to keep track of if our model has any inherent biases due to gaps in the data.
+2. This work could have an impact in the healthcare industry.
+AI in general could make access to healthcare and diagnoses more available at lower costs, increasing equity in the healthcare industry.
+While official diagnoses should be made with a professional, machine learning algorithms such as the one we developed can allow patients a way of understanding their condition without having to go through the process of consulting with a medical professional.

+---

+## **🚀 Next Steps & Future Improvements**

+**Address the following:**

+* While we did address the class imbalances using oversampling, our model still performs worse on the ends of the Fitzpatrick scale.
+We could work to improve this by having more representative datasets, so our model would be able to have more data to train on.
+* With more time and resources, we would fine tune more layers of the MobileNet model and test other transfer learning models.
+We chose to implement MobileNet because previous research showed that MobileNet performed well for skin condition recognition compared to other models [1].
+We would also train on more data to increase the accuracy of our model.
+* In addition to using transfer learning - which is the method that resulted in the highest F1 score - we also implemented a CNN from scratch.
+While we were able to train the model successfully, it took a longer time and did not generalize well.
+This could be something to further research though.

+---

+## **📄 References & Additional Resources**

+1. Velasco, J. S., Catipon, J. V., Monilar, E. G., Amon, V. M., Virrey, G. C., & Tolentino, L. K. S. (2023).
+Classification of skin disease using transfer learning in convolutional neural networks. *International Journal of Emerging Technology and Advanced Engineering, 13*(4), 1–7. https://doi.org/10.46338/ijetae0423_01

+---

 ## **👥 Team Members**
 | Ashley Bao | @ashleybao | Co-led team, preprocessed data, built baseline CNN model |